-On the east side of town is the Payson Ranger District Office, at 1009 E. Highway 260 -- about a mile past Safeway, on the right side of the highway.
-(Look for the Smokey Bear fire danger sign.)
+On the east side of town is the Payson Ranger District, at 1009 E. Highway 260 -- about a mile past Safeway, on the right side of the highway.
+(Look for the Smokey the Bear fire danger sign.)

 Outside, there's a small picnic area surrounded by displays of native vegetation.
 Inside the office/bookstore, you'll find information about hiking and camping, birds, plants, insects, forest rules and special points of interest.

-The friendly staff can help with directions and answer questions about fire danger and give you the latest information on forest restrictions.
+The friendly staff also can help with directions and answer questions about fire danger and give you the lastest information on forest restrictions.

 The ranger district office is open from 7:45 a.m. to 4:30 p.m.
 Monday through Saturday.
 Phone: (928) 474-7900.